KoxSosen/IRCDocs/docs/index.md

 # Welcome to the IRC Docs!

-Welcome to the Liberorum IRC Documentation.
+Welcome to the Hahota IRC Documentation.
 This documentation aims to give some insights, and also provide some useful commands.

 ## How do I connect?